Celebrate Female ASD

 image 'Exhaling Beauty' by Kim Miller.

 UPDATE: The event was an outstanding success.
 The positive energy of the group was tangible.
 Many people who attended the event shared amazing stories.
 One family recounted how they decided to leave the Baltimore rea where they were living and relocate to Sparta, Michigan near Kirkshire Farm, an equine boarding and training facility, which is owned by Lianne Willey.
 The move could have been a traumatic experience for their daughter who was diagnosed with ASD at three years old.
 She was seven at the time of the move.
-Fortunately they were able to find Baltimore movers who made the planning and execution of the move a real breeze.
+Fortunately they were able to find these excellent Baltimore movers who made the planning and execution of the move a real breeze.
 The Von Paris Moving & Storage team worked with the family, helping Alison pack up her bedroom, labeling each of the boxes with colorful stickers to identify her stuff and then unpacking all the boxes in Alison's new bedroom at the end of the move.
 They even gave Alison a a Baltimore Orioles baseball cap to wear on the trip north to Michigan.
 (Von Paris Moving is the official movers of the Baltimore Orioles and the Ravens).
 Somehow our daughter felt that was comforting to know.

 Monday, March 21, 2011